 onshore connection facilities, which may include:

 1.16.6 AC/DC conversion facilities connecting DC overhead line or DC cable offshore transmission circuits to the interface point or user system interface point (as the case may be).
-Such facilities may constitute the first onshore substation
+Such facilities may constitute the first onshore substation; or

 1.16.7 AC transformation facilities connecting AC overhead line or AC cable offshore transmission circuits to the interface point or user system interface point (as the case may be).
 Such facilities may constitute the first onshore substation.